ai-nakamura/Scaleseq/README.md

 Website that generates a custom twelve-tone equal temperament scale according to a given frequency

-## Current functionality
+### Current functionality
+There are a set of controllers that allow you to choose a frequency, scale type, and duration.

-When you click the card titles 'Scaleseq', logs will be printed in the console of the inspect panel.
+When you click the card titled 'Scaleseq':
+- Logs will be printed in the console of the inspect panel
+- A text box shows with the chosen frequency, scale type, and duration
+- A tone is generated where the backend is being served

-### To run
+## To run

 #### Backend
 Navigate to `/backend` folder and run the following command.

-Must have Python3 and Flask installed.
+Dependencies: Python3, Flask, numpy, pyAudio
 ```
-flask --app main run
+flask --app server run
 ```
-This will run the python Flask server on port `5000`
+This will run the Python Flask server on port `5000`

 #### Frontend
 Navigate to `/frontend` folder and run the following command.
 Must have Angular CLI installed.
 ```
-ng serve
+npm start
 ```
 This will run the Angular server on port `4200`